kollokollo/X11Basic/README.md

 <pre>
 Configuration:
-  -h, --help              display this help and exit
+  -h, --help              display this help and exit -V, --version           display version information and exit -q, --quiet, --silent   do not print `checking ...' messages -C, --config-cache      alias for `--cache-file=config.cache'
-      --help=short        display options specific to this package --help=recursive    display the short help of all the included packages -V, --version           display version information and exit -q, --quiet, --silent   do not print `checking ...' messages --cache-file=FILE   cache test results in FILE [disabled] -C, --config-cache      alias for `--cache-file=config.cache' -n, --no-create         do not create output files --srcdir=DIR        find the sources in DIR [configure dir or `..']
+      --srcdir=DIR        find the sources in DIR [configure dir or `..']

 Installation directories: